dairelad/dairelad/README.md

 🛡️ Cyber Security Engineer | 🌍 Open Source Enthusiast | 🎨 Threat Intelligence

 ## 🚀 About Me
-- 🔬 Working as a Cyber Security Engineer
+- 🔬 I am a Cyber Security Engineer at FedEx
 - 🌱 Network+, Security+ & Linux+ certified.
 AZ-900 & CEH completed this year.
 Currently studying for CISSP.
 - 🎓 BEng, MSc in Software Development
 - ⚡️ Looking to collaborate on some CTI projects